FloatObject/RNGenie/.github/ISSUE_TEMPLATE/new-dice-notation.md

 ---
 name: "🎲 New Dice Mechanic"
 about: Add a new dice notation or rule to RNGenie (exploding dice, advantage/disadvantage, etc.)
-labels: enhancement, good first issue
+labels: enhancement, good first issue, dice
 ---

 ## Mechanic / Notation